fullon-labs/flon-core/docs/01_node/02_usage/03_development-environment/01_local-multi-node-testnet.md

 "PW5JsmfYz2wrdUEotTzBamUCAunAA8TeRZGT57Ce6PkvM12tre8Sm"
 ```

-`fowal` will generate some status output in its window.
+`fuwal` will generate some status output in its window.
 We will continue to use this second window for subsequent `fucli` commands.

 ### 3. Loading the FullOn Key